pesteller/Intro2Bioinfo_course/docs/index.md

 done | sort -k2 -nr | head
 ```

-**Question 10.** How many genes have a gene expression value < 0.1 TMP in each tissue?
+**Question 10.** How many genes have a gene expression value between 5 and 300 TMP in Brain?